Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 We plan to use this script in the future to automate the process of uploading "config" files from the Git repository to the Fabric Lakehouse as part of the CI/CD process.

-### Bash script to update "token" in Azure DevOps variable group
+### Bash script to update 'token' in AzDo variable group

 As you may have noticed, the Azure DevOps pipelines mentioned above take Fabric token as a variable.
 If this token is expired, the pipelines will fail.
 To avoid this, the token must be updated in the Azure DevOps variable group before pipeline execution.
 And this is a manual process for now.